El-Maghawry/FE-Humans-Vs-Zombies/README.md

 # Case Period: Humans vs. Zombies

-This application implements a management application for the game humans vs. Zombies
+This application implements a management application for the game Humans vs. Zombies